Find Affordable College Courses

 On top of its placing in our value ranking, BYU also did well on our Best Manufacturing Engineering Schools in the Rocky Mountains Region list.
 It’s in the top 15% of all schools reviewed in this analysis.

-Out-of-state tuition fees for undergraduate students at Mines are $40,838 per year.
+The average tuition and fees for an out-of-state undergraduate student at Mines are $40,838 a year.

-Mines also made our Best Manufacturing Engineering Schools in the Rocky Mountains Region list, coming in at #2.
+Mines not only placed well in our value ranking, but it is also #2 on our Best Manufacturing Engineering Schools in the Rocky Mountains Region list.

 Best Manufacturing Engineering Colleges by State